NeloyNSU/Some-Mistakes-in-Building-A-Robot/README.md

 19. Leaving your tests unattended.

-20. Letting your work bench pile up with cr*p.

-21. Forgetting about your girlfriend in the next room for extended periods of trouble shooting.
+20. Forgetting about your girlfriend in the next room for extended periods of trouble shooting.

-22. Forget to connect power source grounds together.
+21. Forget to connect power source grounds together.

-23. Not calculate the current and burn something up!
+22. Not calculate the current and burn something up!

-24.Having a poorly planned robot that looks like a garbage dump …which most of the time doesnt work!
+23.Having a poorly planned robot that looks like a garbage dump …which most of the time doesnt work!

-25.Starting a project without a primary goal.
+24.Starting a project without a primary goal.